-- 336 Standard setters that provided a response agreed that it would not be feasible to design a significantly more effective impairment test at a reasonable cost. - Most of the standard setters and regulators that responded to this question agreed that too optimistic estimates and 'shielding effect' were the main reasons for not recognising impairment losses on goodwill on a timely basis. - 338 One standard setter disagreed with the view that the 'too little too late' is a widespread issue.
+- 360 Standard setters that provided a response agreed that it would not be feasible to design a significantly more effective impairment test at a reasonable cost. - Most of the standard setters and regulators that responded to this question agreed that too optimistic estimates and 'shielding effect' were the main reasons for not recognising impairment losses on goodwill on a timely basis. - 362 One standard setter disagreed with the view that the 'too little too late' is a widespread issue.
 In its view the statement on a lack of timeliness needed to be further demonstrated with empirical evidence.
 It was not aware of this issue being significant in its jurisdiction. - The same standard setter is also unconvinced that management over-optimism is one of the root causes for that issue.
 It argued that: - (a) This bias may exist but, in its view, this is not a pervasive issue.
-Thinking that management over-optimism is likely to explain any delay in the recognition of impairment losses is a simplistic statement that would need to be demonstrated;
+Thinking that management over-optimism is likely to explain any delay in the recognition of impairment losses is a simplistic statement that would need to be demonstrated; - (b) Paragraph 34 of IAS 363, if properly applied, creates a disincentive to management over-optimism;